LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/about-this-class.rst

 Large Group Time
 ^^^^^^^^^^^^^^^^

-During the large group time, the whole class will listen to lecture and take time for Q&A.
+During the large group time, the whole class participates in the lesson and takes time for Q&A about the prep work.
 This is a time for us to review examples as a group and shore up concepts from the prep work.

 Small Group Time